Morten Frisch

 Morten Frisch is a Danish epidemiologist who works as a consultant and senior investigator at the Statens Serum Institut in Copenhagen.

 Education and career

 Frisch received his M.D. in 1989, his Ph.D. in 1995, and his D.Sc. in 2002, all from the University of Copenhagen.
 In 2008, he was appointed an associate professor at the University of Copenhagen.
 In 2012, he was appointed an adjunct professor of sexual health epidemiology at Aalborg University.

 Research

 Frisch's research focuses on the epidemiology of sexual health, cancers and autoimmune diseases.
-Research papers he has written or contributed to focus on topics of sexual dysfunction, mental health, and transgender healthcare.
+Research papers he has written or contributed to focus on topics of sexual dysfunction, mental health, circumcision, and transgender healthcare.